eigenpunk/ComfyUI-audio/README.md

 cd ComfyUI/custom_nodes
 git clone https://github.com/eigenpunk/ComfyUI-audio
 cd ComfyUI-audio

+# for linux
 pip install -r requirements.txt --extra-index-url $TORCH_CUDA_INDEX_URL

+# for windows
+pip install -r requirements_windows.txt --extra-index-url $TORCH_CUDA_INDEX_URL
 ```

+this extension is developed and tested on a Linux-based OS. i've not yet been able to get the extension fully working on Windows, so
+expect some difficulty if that is your platform. i've not tested the extension on macOS at all.

 ## would be nice to have maybe
 - audio uploads